-However, it’s increasingly been the attention of scientific research in the past couple of years, and, as a result, we’re learning more about the benefits of CBG and all that it has to offer from a therapeutic standpoint.
+CBG has increasingly been the attention of scientific research in the past couple of years, and, as a result, we’re learning more about what it has to offer from a therapeutic standpoint.

 What is CBG?